-- 2. Provider shall present group training and education in areas of: - i.
-Receive, investigate, and resolve complaints. - ii.
-Address patterns of poor practice. - 3.
-Provider shall ensure service quality and maintain professional standards by: - Providing services to assist residents of long-term care facilities in protecting their health, safety, welfare, and rights. - ii.
-Ensure a regular presence in long-term care facilities. - iii.
-Maximize community awareness and involvement. - iv.
-Influence public policy. - v.
-Ensure effective program administration. - 4.
-Volunteers: Describe your methods for recruitment and training of volunteers in the proposed program; include: (a) the kinds of tasks that will be performed by volunteers and (b) the estimated number of volunteer hours during an average month.
-(10 points) - 5.
+- 6. Volunteers: Describe your methods for recruitment and training of volunteers in the proposed program; include: (a) the kinds of tasks that will be performed by volunteers and (b) the estimated number of volunteer hours during an average month.
+(10 points) - 7.
 Client Contributions: Describe your plan for collecting voluntary client contributions including (a) how clients will be informed of the opportunity to contribute to the cost of the service, (b) the amount of the suggested client contribution and how it was determined, (c) the method used to collect and record client contributions to ensure confidentiality.
-(10 points) - 6.
+(10 points) - 8.
 Client Input: Describe the process by which regular client input is received and areas that are monitored for quality of service.
+(10 points)

-(10 points) - 7.
-Objectives: List at least one measurable objective for each of the following program areas; reaching the target population, staffing and volunteers, coordination with other agencies, public information, obtaining contributions, client input, and fundraising.
-(20 points) - B. Program Management (50 points) - 1.
-Agency Experience: (a) Describe your organization, its purpose, goals and experience in delivering services to older persons in greatest social and economic need. (b) Describe your organization's experience in delivering the service for which you are applying. (c) Describe how the
+9. Objectives: List at least one measurable objective for each of the following program areas; reaching the target population, staffing and volunteers, coordination with other agencies, public information, obtaining contributions, client input, and fundraising.
+(20 points)